 Commercial Lease Agreements – For the use of any type of retail, office, or industrial space.

 Lease-Purchase (Lease to Own) Agreement – Agreement that structures rental payments in combination with payments to own the property.

 Month to Month Lease Agreement – Also known as a “tenancy-at-will” it allows the tenant and landlord to have a binding arrangement that may be altered with thirty (30) days’ notice.

 Parking Space Rental Agreement – For an automobile, recreational vehicle (RV), all-terrain vehicle (ATV), or motorcycle only.

 Rental Application – Should be used by the landlord to screen a tenant for employment history, criminal background, credit check, and to reference prior landlords or managers before a leased is signed.

 Room Rental (Roommate) Agreement – For a roommate seeking others to join in paying rent in a residential unit together.
 This may be completed by a new roommate or as a collective group.

-Standard Fixed Lease Agreement – Typically for a one (1) year period but may be for any specified period as agreed upon by all parties involved.
+Standard Residential Lease Agreement – Typically for a one (1) year period but may be for any specified period as agreed upon by all parties involved.

 Sublease (Sublet) Agreement – The renting of space a tenant has to someone else.